-1. Is caffeine the cause of coffee inhibiting iron absorption? (iron deficiency)
+1. Is caffeine the cause of coffee inhibiting iron absorption?

 Some studies have shown that coffee and other caffeinated beverages can decrease iron absorption.
 For example.
 Drinking a cup of coffee while eating a hamburger can reduce iron absorption by up to 39%.
 Or, when you consume a cup of instant coffee with a piece of bread, it inhibits iron absorption by 60–90%.

-In addition to coffee, tea is also believed to be an iron absorption inhibitor.
-Drinking a cup of tea with a meal will inhibit iron absorption by 64%.
 Moreover, the stronger the coffee or tea, the higher the caffeine content, and the less iron the body absorbs.
 Besides inhibiting iron absorption when consuming foods containing caffeine and iron simultaneously, studies have shown that: Drinking coffee regularly can also affect iron stores in the body.

 However, the inhibitory effect of coffee and caffeine on iron absorption depends on when you drink coffee.
 For example, drinking coffee an hour before a meal does not affect iron absorption from food.

-2. Is caffeine the only reason that coffee inhibits iron absorption? (caffeinated)
+2. Is caffeine the only reason that coffee inhibits iron absorption?

 However, studies show that caffeine isn’t the only reason coffee inhibits iron absorption.
 In fact, researchers have shown that caffeine itself only binds to about 6% of dietary iron.
 This is a relatively small percentage compared to the effect of coffee on iron absorption.
 Therefore, many studies are conducted to find out other factors in coffee that can inhibit iron absorption.